Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 I can help you avoid making the same ones.

-One big thing I’ve discovered over the years, is that freelancers (Guilty as charged!) tend to undervalue their time even when they consciously track it.
+One big thing I’ve discovered?
+Freelancers (Guilty as charged!) tend to undervalue their time even when they consciously track it.

-Sure we track the time we’re writing, designing, drawing, building etc., but we forget about the other client related activities.
+Sure we track the time we’re writing, designing, drawing, or building.
+But we forget about the other client-related activities.

-Don’t Let The Admin Tasks Fall Through The Cracks
+Don’t Let Admin Tasks Fall Through The Cracks

-It’s fairly easy to track those billable hours spent on your core work such as writing for clients in my case.
-But what about all of that time you spend on marketing, administration, and client communication?
+It’s fairly easy to track those billable hours spent on your core work – writing for clients in my case.
+But what about all the time you spend on marketing, administration, and client communication?

 Your time isn’t free.

-For every client you take on there will be administrative costs.
-Think drawing up contracts, sending off invoices, setting up payment methods.
+For every client you take on, there will be administrative costs.
+Drawing up contracts, sending invoices, setting up payment methods – these all take time.

 Make Sure to Include Breaks and Buffer Time

 Let’s go back to 2014 for a moment.
-I’m a new freelancer and I have 5 projects on the go.
-I’m cooking!
-I’ll be making six figures at this in no time right?
+I’m a new freelancer, I have 5 projects on the go – I’m cooking!
+I’ll be Six figures in no time right?

 Nope!